 I am pretty impressed by the idea and the perfect execution of Bullet Journal method by Ryder Carroll.
-So I started to use it for several weeks and I found it really really useful.
-It really works in such a way that you don’t need think about where and how you are taking note!
+So I started to use it for several weeks, and I found it really useful.
+It works in such a way that you don’t need to think about where and how you are taking note!
 However the big contradiction about the Bullet Journal method, to me, is that I wanted to be paperless.
-Clearly he developed the method for those who wanted to not be paperless because many people, like me, already had a lot of unsuccessful trials of going paperless with Evernote, Remember the Milk and all other productivity apps and services out there.
+Clearly, Ryder developed the method for those who are not interested in the idea of going “paperless”.
+This might be because many people, like me, already had a lot of unsuccessful trials for going paperless with Evernote, Remember the Milk and all other productivity apps and services out there.

 So, I started to implement the Bullet Journal method on the Workflowy and then adding more features to it to fulfill my needs.
-In the rest of this text, I’ll share my implementation with you.
-Hope you like it, and could use it!
+In the rest of this text, I’ll try to explain my implementation.

 A short introduction to Bullet Journal

-I would like to borrow the first paragraph of the Bullet Journal website since it beautifully describe what the Bullet Journal is, then I will try to address all the points mention in the paragraph one by one in my digital version of it.
+I would like to borrow the first paragraph of the Bullet Journal website since it beautifully describes what the Bullet Journal is.
+Then, one by one, I will try to map all the points mention in the paragraph to my digital version of the method.

 The heart of the Bullet Journal is Rapid Logging.
 It says that taking notes and logging your event should be easy.
-Basically, it tries to simplify the way you organise your thoughts.
-Very long time ago, you had to write your notes in separate files and organise them in several folders; then people found it really annoying to jump from one folder to another in order to find a piece of information.
-Evernote introduces a folder-less note management method which relies on Notebooks and Tags but basically you could just create notes and trust Evernote search to find your note, so no folder.
+It tries to simplify the way you organize your thoughts.
+Very long time ago, you had to write your notes in separate files and organize them in several folders; then people found it annoying to jump from one folder to another to find a piece of information.
+Evernote introduces a folder-less note management method which relies on Notebooks and Tags, but you could just create notes and trust Evernote Search to find your note, so no folder.
 But things will get messy and make you frustrated after some time, at least it happened to me.
 Usually, this will bring a lot of disappointment and procrastination, so people started to come back to the pen and paper to avoid this kind of side effects.

-The Bullet Journal and Rapid Logging are trying to simplify the workflow in a mind friendly way.
-You are allowed to write your notes, tasks, events and etc almost everywhere.
-I encourage you to check the full description on Bullet Journal; however, I think I can save you some time by telling you an short intro:
+The Bullet Journal and Rapid Logging are trying to simplify the workflow in a friendlier way.
+You are allowed to write your notes, tasks, events, etc almost everywhere.
+I encourage you to check the full description on Bullet Journal; however, I think I can save you some time by telling you a short intro:

 You’re starting with a page in your notebook by writing the date on top of the page.
-Then, you continue to fill the page by items like tasks, notes, events, etc. The only difference between these items are their identifiers which is a small icon at the start of the line.
-A task starts with an empty box and when it’s completed you just put a tick in the box.
-A note starts with a bullet and an event start with an empty circle.
-You could use more icons to, for instance, prioritize items by putting star before them or adding a star to indicate its importance.
-In order to remove an item you strike through it although you do it when you find it completely irrelevant otherwise just leave it there.
-At the start of each month, you create two page: Monthly Events and Monthly Tasks in order to plan your month in advance.
+Then, you continue to fill the page with items like tasks, notes, events, etc. The only difference between these items is their identifiers which are a small icon at the start of the line.
+A Task starts with an empty box and when it is completed, you just put a tick in the box.
+A Note starts with a bullet and an Event start with an empty circle.
+You can use more icons too, e.g., prioritizing items by putting exclamation marks before them or adding a star to indicate their importance.
+To remove an item, you strike through it although you do it when you find it completely irrelevant otherwise just leave it there.
+At the start of each month, you create two pages: Monthly Events and Monthly Tasks in order to plan the month in advance.

 In the rest of this text, I will describe my workflow in order to make Workflowy as close as possible to Bullet Journal.